 In July of 1994, the thick of the genocide was over, but its effects remain a prominent stain in the culture today.
 A newly established independent government has the primary focus of the country as a whole has become reconstruction, and the means of this reconstruction has been through the redevelopment of the Rwandan coffee industry.
 With the help of government-implemented stimulus programs and private investors, many farms in the region are back on track agriculturally, and without steep import and export taxes, they can now shift their focus to utilizing the perfect climate and resources of the land to develop a high-end coffee bean.
-We here at Sagebrush are as focused as any business in the coffee world on finding the best beans we can get our hands-on, and this new Rwandan black label only proves this practice true.
+We here at Sagebrush are as focused as any business in the coffee world on finding the best beans we can get our hands-on, and the Rwandan coffees we carry only proves this practice true.
 It’s so inspiring seeing a country in ruins be able to turn itself around and establish itself as one of Africa’s premier destinations for high-end coffee.

 Rwanda is still a struggling country, and it remains one of the poorest and most politically stringent countries in the world.
 The genocide continues to be a sensitive topic in Rwanda's culture, but with its continued development of the coffee industry, the light is at the end of the tunnel.